adamjamesadair/manage-my-tabs/README.md

 Please work from and submit all pull requests to the `develop` branch.
 The `master` branch is reserved for public releases and will often be several commits behind the `develop` branch.

+### Pull Requests
+Please submit an issue describing the nature your changes before submitting a pull request.
+This helps us keep track of the development process.

 ## License
 [MIT](http://opensource.org/licenses/MIT)